gutomarconi/nodeapi/README.md

 Node API exercise

-NodeJS API service that return the user stats about their purchases against the others users purchases for the same merchants.
+NodeJS API service that expose an endpoint to get users purchases stats

 # Setup

+* Running with NPM locally
     * Clone this repository
     * Open a command line prompt and execute:
     * Run 'npm install'
     * Run 'npm run start'

+* Spinning up a docker container
+    * Assuming that you already have docker available just run

 - By default the service will be running at port 3008.
-- The service will be live on http://localhost:3008/api
+- The root url will be http://localhost:3008/api
 - There is a SQL database with almost 700 users, 2,000 merchants and 10,000 transactions linked to this service with no need for configuration.
 - There are two main options to execute the service:
   1. Through the web browser